 Graduate Admissions Deadlines

 The department has established two dates for the submission of applications to the program.
 October 1 (for a spring semester start) and March 1 (for a fall semester start) are the deadlines for the submission of all application materials.
 Shortly after those dates the graduate committee will review applications and make its decisions concerning individual applicants.
 All application materials must be sent to the Graduate College Admissions Office, not to the Department of History.

 History students may choose to pursue either a thesis or non-thesis option in the program.
 All M. A. students must complete a minimum of 36 semester hours of graduate coursework.
 At least fifty percent of these hours must be completed at the 600 level.
-Students who choose the thesis option must complete HST 681 and HST 677, Thesis Writing Seminar I. Thesis students are encouraged to take HST 678, Thesis Writing Seminar II, for an additional three hours.
+Students who choose the thesis option must complete HST 681 for three to six credit hours.

 History students are required to complete HST 600 Methodology: Seminar in Historical Methods.
 The department recommends that students earn credit hours in a wide distribution of historical areas and periods from a diversity of instructors.